 Provide insights and flexibility rather than prescriptions.
 Our work suggests a new framework for experimental flows.
 Give ecosystem managers a budget to choose the timing and number of days of new experimental steady low releases and then pay hydropower producers for the lost value.
 One potential new experiment is move days of bug flows from summer to spring/fall months to reduce costs.
 Flexibility allows ecosystem managers to use emerging data and their expert judgment to pick the number and timing of days of steady low flows rather than contesting new operations with hydropower managers.
 Flexibility also avoids the need for researchers to define and include ecosystem preferences in a model.

 Repeated engagement and collaboration with managers.
 Ecosystem managers and hydropower operators defined the bi-objectives for hydropeaking value and the number of days of steady low flows in collaboration with researchers.
 We also regularly engaged with managers to acquire data, share preliminary results, discuss results, and put results in context.
 For example, engagement helped us understand current institutional arrangements such as offset releases, the difference between contract and market energy prices, and how experimental bug flows are funded.
 These institutional arrangements are not described in the peer-reviewed literature.
-As an example of this success, our collaborating hydropower and ecosystem managers invited us to present this work to the technical work group for the Glen Canyon Dam Adaptive Management Program (GCDAMP; (Rind and Rosenberg, 2025).
+As an example of this success, our collaborating hydropower and ecosystem managers invited us to present this work to the technical work group for the Glen Canyon Dam Adaptive Management Program (GCDAMP; Rind and Rosenberg, 2025).
 Technical work group members wanted to further investigate our findings and insights.
 These insights can inform the design and implementation of new, more expensive experimental releases (since August 2024) through Lake Powell’s low level river outlets that bypass hydropower generation and have the goal to lower downstream temperature and disadvantage small-mouth bass.
 Our engagement followed many best practices for collaborative and participatory modeling (Langsdale et al., 2013; Voinov et al., 2016).
 In contrast, prior ecosystem optimization efforts did not mention engagement with or take up by managers (Horne et al., 2016).

 Situated work in institutional context, enabling legislation, and policy environment.
 Our engagement with ecosystem and hydropower managers also helped us identify how an ecosystem budget can correct an existing institutional arrangement and negative feedback loop where bug flows reduce hydropeaking value.
 The GCDAMP technical workgroup also provide a regulatory and policy environment where new operations can be discussed, implemented, and tested.
 In contrast, many similar efforts fail because there is not a larger environment to implement researcher recommendations (Owusu et al., 2022)